Parental (P) generation - The original cross.

 True breeding - Has the same allele (choice) on both homologous chromosomes.

-Heterozygous - Has the different alleles (choices) on the homologous chromosomes.
+Heterozygous - Has different alleles (choices) on the 2 homologous chromosomes.

-Principle of dominance - One allele can mask the expression of another in a hybrid.
+Principle of dominance - One allele can mask the expression of another in a heterozygote.

 Dominant - Always expressed in a heterozygote.

 Genotype - The alleles the individual carries for a given trait - the letters.

 Phenotype - The expression of that trait - what you look like.

 Punnett square - Predicts the ratio of the genotype and phenotype of potential offspring.

 Monohybrid cross - Both parents are heterozygous for 1 trait.